-Unmarried students under the age of 20 (on the Michigan and Texas campuses) or 21 (on the Florida campus) as of the first day of classes of the beginning school year, not living within the commuting area and not having completed the freshman year (and sophomore year on the Florida campus) or equivalent, are required to live in on-campus housing.
+Unmarried students under the age of 20 (on the Michigan campus) or 21 (on the Florida campus) as of the first day of classes of the beginning school year, not living within the commuting area and not having completed the freshman year or equivalent, are required to live in on-campus housing.
 Others may reside in the community upon approval or permission from the Dean of Students.
 Waivers to the housing requirement are considered on an individual basis.
 Specifics on the criteria and process are available from the Student Services Office of each campus.

 Northwood maintains campus housing units.
-Separate units are available for men and women on all three residential campuses (Michigan, Texas, and Florida).
+Separate units are available for men and women on both residential campuses (Michigan and Florida).
 Resident Housing Directors and/or Head Residents and Resident Assistants provide supervision and guidance in all units.
 Visitation hours are established by the University and are published by the Housing Office at each campus.
 For health reasons, no pets may be kept in on-campus housing.